-Prior to joining the Council, Gretchen was the Vice President for Global Programs at the Meridian International Center, quadrupling division revenue and tripling the staff during her tenure.
-Prior to that Gretchen worked with USAID’s Bureau for Global Health, as Associate Director for the Center of Science and Technology Policy at George Mason University, and helped to launch an academic journal entitled INNOVATIONS: Technology | Governance | Globalization published by MIT Press.
-Gretchen is ABD and received an M.A. from the Schar School of Public Policy and Government at George Mason University and holds a BA degree from The George Washington University in International Affairs.
+Ehle is ABD, received an MA from the Schar School of Public Policy and Government at George Mason University, and holds a BA from The George Washington University in International Affairs.
 She serves on the Board of Directors of the Rotary Club of Dupont Circle and has previously served on the Phi Sigma Sigma Foundation and Junior League of Northern Virginia Board of Directors.
-She lives in Washington with her husband Quinn and dog Dingus.
+She lives in Washington, DC with her husband and two dogs.